 The Affordable Care Act requires everyone to have health insurance or pay a fine.
 A health insurance marketplace has also been created to help people find coverage.
 If you buy a policy through this marketplace, you could qualify for a subsidy and cut the costs of your insurance.
 Provided, of course, you are being paid legally.

 Understanding gross v. net pay

 An important distinction for household employees to understand is gross vs. net pay.
 Gross pay is your compensation before taxes.
 Net pay is your pay after taxes.
 Before negotiating an hourly rate or annual salary, know how much you need to “take-home” (your net pay).
 From there, you can “gross-up” your request.
 For example, Sara lives in Texas and needs a net pay of $600 a week.
 She can use this nanny tax calculator to insert her net pay and calculate her gross pay, which will be $741.

 Sara would still owe income tax.
 However, she would not be eligible for unemployment or retirement benefits as her wages are undocumented and the family did not pay the appropriate taxes.

-GTM Payroll Services relieves the administrative hassles of household payroll for domestic employers by providing a one-stop shop for payroll, tax filings, compliance and insurance.
+GTM Payroll Services relieves the administrative hassles of household payroll for household employers by providing a one-stop-shop for payroll, tax filings, compliance, and insurance.
 No risk.
 No hassles.
 No worries.
-If you or your employer have any questions about domestic employment, contact us at (800) 929-9213 for a free, no obligation consultation.
+If you or your employer have any questions about household employment, contact us at (800) 929-9213 for a free, no-obligation consultation.